Lululemon Mission Statement, Vision & Core Values Explained

 Centre for Social Impact$75 million by 2025Authentic purpose positioning

-Student mental health programs700,000 reachedEarly customer relationship building
+Student mental health programs700,000 reachedAccess to mental-health support

-The competitive advantage here is subtle but significant.
-By positioning as a wellness ecosystem rather than apparel vendor, Lululemon creates multiple touchpoints with customers beyond the purchase cycle.
-Free classes, mental health resources, and community events keep the brand top-of-mind even when customers aren't actively shopping.
-This drives the repeat purchase rates and premium pricing that support 58% gross margins.
+By positioning around wellbeing rather than only apparel, Lululemon creates touchpoints with customers beyond the purchase cycle.
+Free classes, mental health resources, and community events may keep the brand top-of-mind, but the resulting effect on retention and pricing power should be tested against operating results.

 Be Planet: Sustainability as Brand Premium